Moebits/waifu2x/readme.md

 /*Well, this is really not a good idea...
 The limit parameter is the amount of videos to process.*/ await waifu2x.upscaleVideos("./images/videos", "./images/videos/upscaled", {reverse: true, limit: 10}, totalProgress, progress)

+/*Setting parallelFrames higher can improve performance at the cost of using more resources.*/ await waifu2x.upscaleVideo("./images/videos/parallel.mp4", "./images/videos/parallel.mp4", {parallelFrames: 3}, progress)

 /*You can track progress the same as with GIFs.
 Returning true stops early.*/ let progress = (current: number, total: number) => {